There is a famous Hindi phrase that was used often to explain the power of policemen. It translates to “The law has very long arms”.

 $2,913,644

-Reservoir Dogs is a cult classic and is considered by Empire magazine to be the greatest independent film ever made.
+Reservoir Dogs stands as a cult classic, often hailed by Empire magazine as the greatest independent film ever produced.

 ActionCrimeThriller